 Linux is an extremely secure operating system, however, that doesn't mean to say that it's wise to apply a "set and forget" mindset, as doing so could lead to a security breach, and data loss - costing your business time and money.
 It's for that reason that Ethernet Servers recommends all Linux VPS customers follow these 3 easy steps to maintain a secure, high-performance hosting environment.

 You can have all the latest updates (more on that below) and security software, but with a weak root password, none of those things matter.
 Remember: security is a cumulative process. - Keep your operating system up-to-date.
-On a typical out-the-box Linux system, whether that be CentOS, Debian, Ubuntu, and so on, you'll find there are typically security-related updates released at least once a week.
+On a typical out-of-the-box Linux system, whether that be AlmaLinux, Debian, Ubuntu, and so on, you'll find there are typically security-related updates released at least once a week.
 This is no surprise given the number of packages involved in making Linux what it is - everything from the kernel, to the SSH protocol and systemd to sudo.
 You must keep up with the latest security updates.

 This doesn't mean to say you need to be logging in and runningyum update